ijhoskins/satmut_utils/satmut_utils_manual.md

 2. -v, --vcf

 Variant Call Format file that contains an in-line INFO tag (AF) specifying the desired variant frequency.
+See tests/tests_data/CBS_sim.vcf for an example.

+3. -b, --edit_buffer

+When selecting reads to edit, verify the absence of errors within this buffer about the edit position/span.
+The read segment must match the references within the span (POS - edit_buffer, POS + REF length + edit_buffer).
+Increasing this value prevents variant conversion and/or unexpected clipping of the variant from the aligned read.
+Decreasing this value may be needed in cases where variants are being edited near read termini.

+4. -f, --force_edit

+By default, sim will raise a InvalidVariantConfig Exception if the sum of variant frequencies across all variants in the input VCF exceed 1.
+Invalid configurations indicate that all variants may not be edited due to insufficient read coverage.
+In this case, to edit as many variants as possible, provide this flag.

+InvalidVariantConfig exceptions are guaranteed to result in unedited variants if alignments from a single PCR tile are being edited into.
+However, if variants are to be edited into alignments across multiple PCR tiles, all variants *may* be edited despite an InvalidVariantConfig exception.
+This flag is particularly useful for maximizing the number of variants edited for multi-tile alignments.

-3. -s, --random_seed
+5. -s, --random_seed

 Integer seed to use for pseudorandom qname (read name) sampling.
 This may be used to select different reads for editing of variants.
 Default 9.